eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/validation/index.md

 This command provides a filterable table or identifier list of validation processes.
 The command operates on the process summary and provides some statistics.

+!!! note
-Detailed information on the found violations can be listed with the 'graph validation inspect' command.
+    Detailed information on the found violations can be listed with the `graph validation inspect` command.